 The advantages of starting right away are that you never have to buy a crib and also the child gets to make use of their absorbent mind as early as possible.
 As soon as they have developed the ability to move around, they find a rich, inviting world waiting for them.

-However, you will have to install a little rail around the floor bed or mattress until the child is capable of moving around on their own (around 6-8 months of age), so they can’t wriggle out of the bed when they are incapable of adjusting their position.
+However, you may want to install a little rail around the floor bed or mattress until the child is capable of moving around on their own (around 6-8 months of age), so they can’t wriggle out of the bed when they are incapable of adjusting their position.
 If you decide to wait until the child is older than one-year-old, this is also okay, but you might want to do it gradually.

 Some parents have found it better to start with naps on the floor bed first, then transition bit by bit into nighttime sleep.

 If you wait until your child is older to transition to a floor bed, you might find them struggling a little bit to adjust for the first few days.
 However, very quickly you will find that they learn to establish and keep normal sleeping patterns.